shriraam2007/ai-ml-project-sem2/README.md

 # UPSC Preparation Chatbot (Python CLI)

-A simple command-line chatbot built using Python to assist users with basic UPSC preparation queries.
+A simple command-line chatbot which was built using Python to assist users with basic UPSC preparation queries.

 ---

 ## Project Overview

-This project is a **UPSC Information Chatbot** developed as part of a **2nd semester AI/ML project**.
+This project is a **UPSC Information Chatbot** created as part of a **2nd semester AI/ML project**.
 It helps users by answering commonly asked questions about:

 - Exam pattern
 - Subjects
 - Recommended books
 - Current affairs

-The chatbot works using **predefined keywords** and responds instantly in a conversational format.
+This chatbot works using **predefined keywords** and gives answers in a conversational format.

 ---

 ## Features

 - **Interactive Chatbot** – Ask questions related to UPSC preparation
-- **Predefined Responses** – Covers common topics like exam pattern & books
+- **Predefined Responses** – It covers common topics like exam pattern & books
-- **Help Command** – Displays available topics
+- **Help Command** – Displays topics on which information is available
 - **Exit Option** – End chat anytime
-- **Keyword Matching** – Identifies user queries efficiently
+- **Keyword Matching** – Identifies user queries  by picking the keywords
 - **Simple Design** – Easy to understand and modify

----

-## Tech Stack

-- **Language:** Python
-- **Interface:** Command Line (CLI)

 ---